IKEA Kitchen Assembly Tools: The Complete List You Actually Need

 Essential

-• #2 Phillips screwdriver (manual) — For fine-tuning hinge adjustments.
-The three-way adjustment on IKEA hinges requires a screwdriver, and a manual one gives you better control than a drill/driver for these delicate adjustments.
+- #2 Phillips screwdriver (manual) — The three-way adjustment on IKEA hinges requires a screwdriver, and a manual one gives you better control than a drill/driver for these delicate adjustments.

 Helpful

-You don't need professional-grade tools for a single kitchen project.
-But if you're curious about what makes the job go faster and smoother, that's our kit.
+Phase 5 tools are generally inexpensive finishing items.
+If you're curious about what makes the job go faster and smoother, that's our kit.

 Total Tool Investment